Rachel’s Table ‘Foodraiser’ goes virtual to help feed families in western Massachusetts

 So instead of smart shopping up and down the supermarket aisles, 70 Rachel’s table volunteers are shopping online to bring a fresh supply of food to the Providence Ministries of Springfield, the Amherst Survival Center and the Franklin County Meals program.

-“Www.rachelstablespringfield.org, the Rachel’s Table website.
-You’ll see it on the ‘foodraiser.’
-Just click ‘foodraiser,’ it will bring you to the page where you can play the game,” Sarah continued.
+“Www.rachelstablepv.org, the Rachel’s Table website.
+You’ll see it on the Foodraiser.
+Just click Foodraiser, it will bring you to the page where you can play the game,” Sarah continued.